lezhnev74/ddd-generator/README.md

 ```

 ## Config
-You can set folders where new files will go to
+You can set folders where new files will go to.
+You can configure each primitive - set its alias and set stubs to generate new files from.

 ```php
 $config = [